Llangennith: Physical features

 The beach is now mainly a centre for surfers and forms the north half of Rhossili Bay beach; the bay stretches for over three miles.
 Llangennith is a popular surfing location mainly because of consistent swells that accumulate in passage over the Atlantic Ocean.
 Several surfing schools exist providing lessons during the summer.

 The beach is backed by sand dunes, and at the north end is the island of Burry Holms.
 There are gentle walks north-west to the coast over the sand dunes of Llangennith and Broughton Burrows.
-Sights to watch out for include Blue Pool, a rock pool which, in the right sea and sky conditions, takes a deep blue colour; the natural archway called Three Chimneys; and Culver Hole, a bone cave.
+Sights to watch out for include Blue Pool, a rock pool which, in the right sea and sky conditions, takes a deep blue colour; the natural archway called Three Chimneys.